qiyitang71/compiler-bug-impact/README.md

 ### Set up the chroot environment (Debian 9)

-As explained in section 2.4, a chroot jail is required as a customised and isolated build environment to build our Debian apps.
+As explained in Section 2.4, a chroot jail is required as a customised and isolated build environment to build our Debian apps.
 `
 cd /home/user42/compiler-bug-impact/scripts/chroot
 ./chroot.sh